Linux-project/rclone-wiki/Rclone-Optimizations.md

+# Rclone Optimizations

-# Ideas for optimizations which should be documented
+Ideas for optimizations which should be documented in the main docs eventually.

 ## When to use/not use --no-traverse: